Effective Change Management Models In 2024

 2. Analyse Organisational Culture

-However, if your organisation has a culture that embraces innovation, risk-taking, and decisive leadership, a model like the Satir Change Model might be effective.
-This model recognizes the chaos and emotional upheaval inherent in significant changes, making it suitable for organisations that are open to challenging their existing norms and beliefs.
+However, if your organisation's culture embraces innovation, risk-taking, and decisive leadership, a model like the Satir Change Model might be effective.
+This model recognises the chaos and emotional upheaval inherent in significant changes, making it suitable for organisations open to challenging their existing norms and beliefs.

 3. Evaluate Employee Readiness